jimhjkim/reading-journal/cleancode.md

 - Error codes seem to be used as much as raising exceptions.
 I should try to use more exceptions.
 I wonder if the disadvantages of recompiling and redeploying when using error codes is universal beyond Java.

+## Day 7 - 8

+> Chapter 4.
+Comments

+> April 28 - 29, 2022

+### Key points

+- Try to rely on expressive code rather than comments

+- Although there are good comments, more often than not, it is better not to use comments

+- See if you can refactor to remove unnecesary comments

+### Things to remember

+- The proper use of comments is to compensate for our failure to express ourself in code.

+- Programmers cannot realistically maintain comments.

+- Truth can only be found in one placec: the code.

+- Clear and expressive code with few comments is far superior to cluttered and complex code with lots of comments

+- There are good comments!

+  - Legal comments (e.g., copyright, authorship)

+  - Informative comments (e.g., regular expressions)

+  - Explanation of Intent

+  - Clarification

+  - Warning of Consequences

+  - TODO Comments

+  - Amplification

+  - Javadocs in Public APIs

+- There are bad comments!

+  - Mumbling

+  - Redundant Comments

+  - Misleading Comments

+  - Mandated Comments

+  - Journal Comments

+  - Noise Comments

+  - Scary Noise (e.g., Javadocs)

+  - Don't use a comment when you can use a function or a variable

+  - Position Markers

+  - Closing Brace Comments

+  - Attribtuions and Bylines

+  - Commented-Out Code

+  - HTML Comments

+  - Nonlocal Information

+  - Too Much Information

+  - Inobvious Connection

+  - Function Headers

+  - Javadocs in Nonpublic Code

+### Reflection

+- I love writing comments!
+I guess I need to think about how to express myself more in code effectively.

+- Up until now, I thought having good communication skills as a software engineer was referring to engaging with different stakeholders effectively.
+  This chapter is making me rethink this.
+Maybe communicating well with the code I write is what I should focus on.

+- Source control systems appears to have solved a lot of inefficiences when it comes to comments.

+### Things to further investigate

+- I am curious to see how many of the comments at my work's codebase are good and how much of it is bad.
+This chapter is really helpful as it provides ample justification for why a comment is good or bad.